 Salary and Job Outlook Information

-The U.S. Bureau of Labor Statistics (BLS) indicated that product line managers would see a slow decline in jobs from 2014-2024.
-Further BLS projections state that buyers are likely to see a 2% employment growth during that decade, which is also slower than the average rate.
-Jobs in the market research field are expected to increase by 19%.
+The U.S. Bureau of Labor Statistics (BLS) states that Market Research Analysts earn a median annual wage of $63,120 in May 2018.
+BLS also indicated that product line managers would see a slow decline in jobs from 2018-2028.
+Further BLS projections state that buyers are likely to see a 6% employment decline during that decade, which is also slower than the average rate.
+Jobs in the market research field are expected to increase by 20%.

 A few programs at the master's level are available in fashion merchandising and related fields for individuals looking to build upon their studies.
 These degree programs typically add a research component to the curricula and may offer specializations within the field, such as historic textiles.
 Graduates may qualify for administrative positions or enter into university-level teaching positions.